Custom Detections

 Insider Threat Detection

 - Mass download detection: An employee downloads 500+ files from Google Drive or SharePoint in a single session, especially during their notice period.
-Your FDSE builds detections against Google Workspace Admin Logs and Microsoft 365 Unified Audit Log with thresholds tuned to your organization's normal download volume.
+Ember builds detections against Google Workspace Admin Logs and Microsoft 365 Unified Audit Log with thresholds tuned to your organization's normal download volume.

 - Privilege escalation in Okta: A user assigns themselves the Admin role in Okta or adds themselves to a privileged Google Workspace group.
-Your FDSE maps out your RBAC model and builds detections for any role change that crosses a privilege boundary.
+Ember maps your RBAC model and builds detections for any role change that crosses a privilege boundary.

 Compliance Monitoring